hackclub/hackclub/workshops/Simple Js Clock/README.md

 requestAnimationFrame(setDate)
 ```
 Let us now try to run our code.
 Hmm...
 Something is wrong...
-Our Javascript doesn't seem to work.
+Our JavaScript doesn't seem to work.
 That is because we never called our function at the very first place.
 Copy the `requestAnimationFrame(setDate)` function which we called it inside of our function and paste it outside of the main function.

 **Note:** Don't remove the previous `requestAnimationFrame(setDate)`.
 We need to add the same line once again, but outside of the function.

-Our Javascript Code so far:
+Our JavaScript Code so far:

 ```js
 const secondHand = document.querySelector(".second-hand");